OpenMDAO/RevHack2020/problems/oas_stability_derivs/openmdao_with_vsp.md

  make -j8
  ```

-6. Make a folder and zip file with binaries.
+### 6. Make a folder and zip file with binaries.
  This step is important because you'll need this directory structure to install the Python packages:
  - `make package`

-7. Set the installation prefix and OpenVSP version.
+### 7. Set the installation prefix and OpenVSP version.
  You'll need to determine from the repository which version of OpenVSP you're working with.
  - With Anaconda: `export INST_PREFIX=$CONDA_PREFIX OPENVSP_VERSION=X.Y.Z`
  - With venv: `export INST_PREFIX=$VIRTUAL_ENV OPENVSP_VERSION=X.Y.Z`
  - Otherwise, set to a location that works for you: `export INST_PREFIX=$HOME/opt OPENVSP_VERSION=X.Y.Z`

-8. Install the OpenVSP Python packages:
+### 8. Install the OpenVSP Python packages.
  - MacOS:
  ```
  # Set to the OpenVSP version you're installing: